 Carly: I opted for the Avocado Crib Mattress which is still a fantastic option and a bit more affordable.

 Crib: Sniglar by Ikea

 We prefer solid wood over metal cribs, as metal can increase electromagnetic fields.
 Look for solid wood over manufactured boards like MDF and particleboard, which emit formaldehyde from the glues used.
 However, if you already have a bed made with a manufactured wood, you can use Ecos Anti Formaldehyde Paint or AFM Transitional Primer and Paint to reduce formaldehyde emissions.

 Play Mat: Grounded

-Toys: Spearmint Love, Alexa James Baby and Scandiborn have so many cute options!
+Toys: Spearmint Love, Alexa James Baby and Scandiborn have so many cute options.
 Etsy too!
 We love the Kathe Kruse dolls/loveys, as well, because they meet EU standards of no phthalates or BPA used, unlike many of the dolls today that not only contain plasticizers, but also added fragrances.
 We also love EcoBaby Dolls.

 We always recommend asking companies directly for their most up to date product information.
 We also know there are plenty of new great products on the market.
 Let us know if you have any questions or tips for creating a registry… we’d love to hear from you!